solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/graphql/v1alpha1/graphql.proto.sk.md

 ### Resolution

-This is the resolver map for the schema.
+Define a resolution for each (Type).(Field)
-For each Type.Field, we can define a resolver. if a field does not have resolver, the default resolver will be used. the default resolver takes the field with the same name from the parent, and uses that value to resolve the field. if a field with the same name does not exist in the parent, null will be used.
+If a field does not have resolver, the default resolver will be used. the default resolver takes the field with the same name from the parent, and uses that value to resolve the field.
+If a field with the same name does not exist in the parent, null will be used.

 ```yaml
 "matcher": .graphql.gloo.solo.io.QueryMatcher